snerble/Resonite-Mod/README.md

 This is where I spend much of my time trying to make Resonite a tolerable platform.

 ## What should this mod even do?
+Not much yet.
-Right now, its already all over the place.
+Right now, the core ideas are all over the place.
 Knowing myself, its gonna contain a bunch of general-purpose utilities that need to be split up into their own mods.

-For now though, I intend for this to become an avatar creation utility.
+On paper I intend for this to become an avatar creation utility.
 Broad goals are as follows:
 - [ ] Customize the avatar build process
   - [ ] Non-destructive build pipeline (like VRChat+VRCFury)
   - [ ] Set up dynamic bone chains automatically